 Many of the Catskills bushwhacks are now bushwhacks in name only.
-For example, Doubletop has a clear herd path that leads directly from the Seager trail to the canister.
-Halcott has heard paths that are easier to pick up in certain seasons.
-Friday’s herd paths are tricker to pick up, but it’s hard to think of even Friday as a real bushwhack these days.
+For example, Vly is a bushwhack mountain but it has a clear herd path that leads directly from the main trail to the canister.

 These are all fun hikes.
 But the further you hike from trails and herd paths, the quieter the mountains become, and the more likely you are to encounter wildlife.